 The Silvretta Ski Tour traverses Austria’s popular Silvretta range on perfect ski touring terrain – with steady climbs, good descents and a fine selection of peaks accessible by ski.
 The region also has one of the finest hut networks in the Alps – with hot showers and restaurant service being the norm.
-This is an ideal first hut to hut trip! **This trip includes free hire of safety equipment, and an early booking price of £1195**
+This is an ideal first hut to hut trip! **Free safety equipment rental is included with this trip**

 The terrain offers flexibility in terms of objectives and snow conditions, as various routes are possible through the range.
 The planned itinerary takes in most of the Silvretta chain, following a rough East-West traverse along the Austrian/Swiss border and has the added bonus of returning to the same valley that we start from.
 With comfortable huts and a convenient course meeting in Innsbruck, this is an excellent way to see one of Austria’s famous ski touring regions.

 NB We meet in Innsbruck because it’s easy to get to and if you turn up early there’s good warm up skiing accessible directly from town.
 Onward travel to the Silvretta is also much easier and quicker, as we are able to hire a private transfer minibus, rather than relying on public transport.

 This is an introductory level trip.
 To take part you should be at Fitness Level 2-3 and Tech Level 2-3 (see our Fitness/Experience guidelines).
 You need some previous ski touring experience in order to join this tour – eg a weeks’ day touring is usually enough.
 The week includes 5-7 hour days with 700-1000m of climb a day, so you can expect to be skinning for 3-4 hours a day.
 Type of ascent: we use 20% uplift and 80% skinning – approx 4000m skinning up, and 5300m skiing down on the tour.